rumashie/rumashie/README.md

 ## Hello.
 Recent CS grad based in NYC🗽.
-Trying to build some stuff and just continue learning 😌.
+Trying to build some cool stuff and just continue learning 😌.
+Most repos here are from my college coursework, but I'm currently working on some personal projects.

 <!--
 **rumashie/rumashie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.